As the old Chinese proverb states, ‘A journey of a thousand miles begins with a single step’.

-NOTE: The National Geographic Traveller Food Festival takes place on July 20th & 21st in the Islington Business Design Centre.
-Tickets cost £22 and are available at their website right HERE.
+NOTE: The National Geographic Traveller (UK) Food Festival takes place on 15th & 16th July 2023 in the Islington Business Design Centre.
+You can book tickets (£26), and find out more about what’s on, right HERE.

 The National Geographic Traveller (UK) Food Festival | Business Design Centre, 52 Upper Street, N1 0QH